 The capital structure of the Corporation is comprised of retained earnings and AOCI.
-Retained earnings are comprised of the accumulation of net income or losses for the Basic and non-Basic lines of business.
+Retained earnings are comprised of the accumulation of net income (loss) for the Basic and non-Basic lines of business.
 Non-Basic lines of business consist of Extension and Special Risk Extension (SRE) lines of business and The Drivers and Vehicles Act operations.

-Historically, the Corporation had a separate reserve for the Basic line of business called the Rate Stabilization Reserve (RSR) which was an appropriation of Basic retained earnings.
-As the stabilization of Basic rates are now based on the total equity of the Basic line of business, the funds in the RSR have been transferred back to Basic retained earnings.
-The purpose of the Basic capital reserve is to protect motorists from rate increases made necessary by unexpected events and losses arising from non-recurring events or factors.
+The capital backing Basic is comprised of the total equity position of the line of business, referred to as the Rate Stabilization Reserve (RSR).
+The purpose of the RSR is to protect motorists from rate increases made necessary by unexpected events and losses arising from non-recurring events or factors.